-Commercial plum trees are medium-sized, usually pruned to 16 feet height.
-The plums are usually of medium size, between 1–3 inches in diameter, and the shape is globe-like or oval.
-It’s characterized as a drupe, meaning the fleshy fruit surrounds a single hard seed.
+Commercial plum trees are medium-sized, usually pruned to 16 feet in height.
+The plums are usually between one to three inches in diameter, and their shape is globe-like or oval.
+Plums are characterized as drupes.
+That means the fleshy fruit surrounds a single hard seed.

-Dried plums (or prunes) are also sweet and juicy; plus, they contain several antioxidants and are considered a top antioxidant food, accounting for the numerous plum benefits.
-Plums and prunes are both known for their laxative effect, which has been attributed to various compounds present in the fruits, such as dietary fiber, sorbitol and isatin.
-Because it aids the digestive system, prunes and prune juice are often used to help regulate the functioning of the digestive system.
+Dried plums (or prunes) are also sweet and juicy.
+Plus, they contain several antioxidants and are considered a top antioxidant food, accounting for the numerous plum benefits.
+Plums and prunes are both known for their laxative effect.
+That is attributed to various compounds present in the fruits, such as dietary fiber, sorbitol and isatin.
+Because they aid the digestive system, prunes and prune juice are often used to help regulate the functioning of the digestive system.

 A 2013 paper published in Critical Reviews in Food and Science Nutrition suggests that snacking on dried plums may increase satiety and reduce the subsequent intake of food.
 Thus, the plum benefits health by helping control obesity, diabetes and related cardiovascular diseases.
 Despite their sweet taste, dried plums do not cause a major rise in blood glucose and insulin after meals, and plum benefits don’t end there.
 (1)

 Dried plums also affect the gastrointestinal tract by preventing constipation and possibly colon cancer.
 The bioactive compounds in dried plums, and their metabolites, may also act as antibacterial agents in both gastrointestinal and urinary tracts.